 Exercise

-Most Tollers naturally have a high or medium energy level and are not always content unless you allow them to engage in some type of physical exercise regularly.
+Most Tollers naturally have a high or medium energy level and are not always content unless you allow them to engage in some physical exercise regularly.

-A fast, 30-minute walk or a couple of ball-chasing sessions every day will be just right for many Tollers, even though some will require more.
+A fast, 30-minute walk or a couple of ball-chasing sessions daily will be just right for many Tollers, even though some will require more.

-Because Tollers like to take part in exciting activities and do things with their owners, many dog owners get their buddies involved in canine sports like flyball, agility, or fieldwork to work the breed’s excess energy.
+Because Trollers like to participate in exciting activities and do things with their owners, many dog owners get their buddies involved in canine sports like flyball, agility, or fieldwork to work the breed’s excess energy.

 Training